Archimedean Screw in Driven Chiral Magnets: Introduction

 Helical surfaces analogous to the Archimedean screw have been predicted and observed in chiral magnets~\cite{earlyChiralMagnet:Yoshimori:1959,Dzyaloshinskii:1964,Bak:1980}.
-There the helical surface is spanned be spins winding around the corresponding pitch vector $\vb{q}$, see \cref{fig:screw}a.
+There the helical surface is spanned be spins winding around the corresponding pitch vector $\vb{q}$, see \cref{fig:screw}(b).
 These structures form naturally in chiral magnets at low temperatures~\cite{pdMnSi:Bauer:2010,oldPdCSO:Adams:2012}.
 Chiral magnets are dominantly ferromagnetic materials in which inversion symmetry is broken by the crystal lattice, allowing weak spin--orbit interactions to induce a so-called Dzyaloshinskii-Moriya interaction.
 It is the competition between these two interactions that favors the formation of long-wavelength helical structures~\cite{Bak:1980}.
 In addition to the helical phase, chiral magnets also host other phases.
 The conical phase can simply be viewed as a helical phase oriented parallel to an external magnetic field where spins uniformly tilt towards the magnetic field.
-In a small phase pocket close to the critical temperature $T_c$, a skyrmion phase -- a lattice of topologically quantized magnetic whirls -- can form.
+In a small phase pocket close to the critical temperature $T_c$, a skyrmion phase --- a lattice of topologically quantized magnetic whirls --- can form.
 Skyrmion phases can be manipulated by ultrasmall external forces created, e.g., by electric currents \cite{emergentElectrodynamics:Schulz:2012,Jonietz:2010}.
 The coupling to currents is directly proportional to the winding number of skyrmions.
 This mechanism is absent for the topologically trivial helical and conical phases, which are therefore more difficult to control.
-It has also been suggested to use oscillating fields to move a single skyrmion \cite{microwaveDriving:Wang:2015,skyrmionMotionDriven:Moon:2016}.
+It has also been suggested to use oscillating fields to move a single skyrmion \cite{microwaveDriving:Wang:2015,movingSkyrmions:Moon:2015,skyrmionMotionDriven:Moon:2016}, to create skyrmions \cite{creatingSkyrmion:Mochizuki:2020} or to melt skyrmion crystals \cite{nonlinear:Mochizuki:2012}.
+Similarly, the motion of domain walls by oscillating fields has been studied in simulations \cite{movingDomainWall:Moon:2017}.